JPaivaCarvalho/Portfolio/Google Merchandise Store - Google Analytics.md

 3. /shop/lifestyle/bags
 Conversion Rate: 0.49%
 Below the average
 Interpretation: Although not as weak as the Canada page, this page also has a conversion rate below average.
-With 5,000 sessions, it is worth optimizing it.
+With 5,000 sessions, it is worth optimizing it.<br><br>

 ### 4. Funnel and Conversions